-This is a datafield element.
+3 If this is a datafield element.
 It is equipped with conditions, a plugin, and a help file to illustrate the interface options for this element type.

 Data Field elements as they are displayed within the Checklist Editor interface.
 The background color may be white, light orange or orange due to the selection and hover state of the element.